 Digital campaign practitioners and consultants on both sides of the aisle shared a fundamental orientation towards encouraging participation among voters.
 They argued that the political content they create and distribute informs and mobilizes the public.
 Making voters care more about politics is directly tied to the ultimate goal of enabling democratic participation.
 For these practitioners, political communication-especially from candidates and campaigns-is a crucial prerequisite for voter participation.
-Without campaigns, practitioners argue, on, to get their n the practices that they see as fundamentally about improving participation: there are privacy concerns about microtargeting, electoral integrity concerns surround factually incorrect information, and some types of speech can harm participation.
+Without campaigns, practitioners argue, application of rules is crucial to enhancing the quality of digital political communication and creating a level playing field for the expression of a range of voices the practices that they see as fundamentally about improving participation: there are privacy concerns about microtargeting, electoral integrity concerns surround factually incorrect information, and some types of speech can harm participation.
 This is especially important given the difficulty of establishing clear lines that distinguish ethical from unethical campaign content, something practitioners themselves did not agree upon.
-When does acceptable informed decisions about people running for office, undermining the integrity of elections.
-In some ways these concerns are not new.
-From paper flyers to robo-calls to email chain letters to social media posts, politics has long involved purposeful misinformation, and while practitioners almost universally disavow such practices, they still occur.
-Conversation therefore focused on the question of what problems and solutions were amplified or created by digital envibole veer into unacceptable untruth?
+When does acceptable election season hyperbole veer into unacceptable untruth?
 When is an appeal considered racist or sexist in violation of a platforms' policies?
 While practitioners had individual feelings about these questions, answers were divergent.
-That said, one agreed-upon election season hyperlimit to speech was stopping the targeting of campaign staffers on social media, as many discussed the harassment and intimidation that people of color and women in particular face in the course of doing their job.
+That said, one agreed-upon limit to speech was stopping the targeting of campaign staffers on social media, as many discussed the harassment and intimidation that people of color and women in particular face in the course of doing their job.
 While solutions for these concerns were not clear, practitioners wanted more conversations about the problems introduced by digital media to take place alongside discussions about the benefit of participation.

-One agreed-upon limit to speech was stopping the targeting of campaign staffers on social media, as many discussed the harassment and intimidation that people of color and women in particular face in the course of doing their job. ronments.
+One agreed-upon limit to speech was stopping the targeting of campaign staffers on social media, as many discussed the harassment and intimidation that people of color and women in particular face in the course of doing their job.